microsoft/ML-For-Beginners/TRANSLATIONS.md

 Similar to Readme's, please translate the assignments as well.

+> Important: when translating text in this repo, please ensure that you do not use machine translation.
+We will verify translations via the community, so please only volunteer for translations in languages where you are proficient.

 **Quizzes**

 1. Add your translation to the quiz-app by adding a file here: https://github.com/microsoft/ML-For-Beginners/tree/main/quiz-app/src/assets/translations, with proper naming convention (en.json, fr.json). **Please don't localize the words 'true' or 'false' however. thanks!**